Search

 The letter is also accompanied by a short paper that outlines what we see at the coalface regarding the harm Social Media can cause young people.
 It also addresses some misconceptions and inaccuracies.

-Promoting Health and Wellbeing in The Australian Curriculum
+Promoting Health and Wellbeing in The Australian School Curriculum

 In a collaborative effort by Eating Disorders Families Australia (EDFA), The Embrace Collective, and EDFA Parent Advocate and educator Kylie Burton, important changes have been made to the Australian School Curriculum v9.
 These changes aim to make it safer for students at risk of developing an eating disorder or experiencing an eating disorder relapse.